 Jaundice can develop when the liver inflammation becomes worse.
-In jaundice, you go yellow.
+If you have jaundice, you turn a yellow colour, which is seen in your skin and eyes.
 You tend to notice it first when the whites of the eyes become yellow.
 This is due to a build-up of the chemical bilirubin which is made in the liver and spills into the blood in some liver conditions.
 (With jaundice due to hepatitis your urine goes dark, your stools (faeces) may go pale and and you tend to itch.)

 In some cases, the symptoms develop quickly over a few days with an acute hepatitis.
 (Acute means sudden in onset or of short duration.)
 This can cause a fairly sudden onset of: